PrasannaCloudSME/PrasannaChallenge/Challenge1/Azure 3Tier Architecture/README.md

 Terraform Apply

-**I have created the code and tested it on my trail tenant, it is working without any issue, please find the resource visualizer diagram based upon the output**
+**I have created the code and tested it on my trail tenant, it is working without any issue.
+Due to the trai account limitations, im able create only 5 virtual machines now.
+Please find the resource visualizer diagram based upon the output**

 <img width="953" alt="Azure 3 tier Resource visualizer" src="https://user-images.githubusercontent.com/55081476/130367340-efda5d50-f9af-4e1d-bb78-5dc31e23e438.PNG">